EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.in_box

 Check if celestial coordinates are in a box (approximate).
 Package: celestial Description: Check if celestial coordinates are in a box defined by four corners and its sides are great circles.
+See also: celestial.htm.in_polysphere